 If you’re looking at your VantageScore credit scores, you may see other credit-model-related changes soon.
 VantageScore is updating its scoring model to VantageScore 4.0, which will be available in fall 2017.

 Sarah Davies, senior vice president of analytics, research and product management at VantageScore, says, “(tax) liens aren’t going to carry as significant a penalty in VantageScore 4.0 as in 3.0.”

 Remember, the NCAP guidelines are only expected to remove about 50 to 60 percent of tax liens from consumers’ reports.

 Consumers who still have a lien on their credit reports after the change may see a score improvement with VantageScore 4.0’s release.

 “But it’s not a guarantee,” Davies says.
 “It depends on what’s in the rest of their credit file.”

-A tax lien or civil judgment can still impact you even if it no longer appears on your credit reports or affects your credit scores.
-This may be particularly true for those trying to get a mortgage.7 documents you need when applying for a home loan
+A tax lien or civil judgement can still impact you even if it no longer appears on your credit reports or affects your credit scores.
+This may be particularly true for those trying to get a mortgage.

 Mortgage lenders, therefore, may still want to see this information when reviewing an application.